 The Company performs an annual impairment test of goodwill at December 31, or more frequently if events or changes in circumstances indicates that the carrying value of the Company's one reporting unit may not be recoverable.
 During the second quarter of 2016, the FDA notified the Company that the SurgiBot System did not meet the criteria for substantial equivalency, negatively impacting the Company's market capitalization, and warranting an interim two-step quantitative impairment test.
 Prior to adopting ASU 2017-04 as of the beginning of fiscal year 2017, goodwill was tested for impairment using a two-step approach.
 In the first step, the fair value of the reporting unit was determined and compared to the reporting unit's carrying value, including goodwill.
-If the fair value of the reporting unit was less than its carrying value, the second step of the goodwill impairment test was performed to measure the amount of impairment, if any.
-In the second step, the fair value of the reporting unit.
-The excess of the fair value of the reporting unit as if it had been acquired in a business combination and the purchase price was equivalent to the fair value of the reporting unit.
-The excess of the fair value of the reporting unit over the amounts assigned to its assets and liabilities was referred to as the implied fair value of goodwill.
+If the fair value of the reporting unit was less than its carrying value, the second step of the goodwill impairment test was performed to the assets and liabilities of the reporting unit as if it had been acquired in a business combination and the purchase price was equivalent to the fair value of the reporting unit.
+The excess of the fair value of goodwill.
+The implied fair value of the reporting unit's goodwill was then compared to the actual carrying value of goodwill.
+If the implied fair value of the reporting unit's goodwill was then compared to the actual carrying value of goodwill.
 The implied fair value of the reporting unit's goodwill was then compared to the actual carrying value of goodwill.
 If the implied fair value of goodwill was less than the carrying value of goodwill, an impairment loss was recognized for the difference.
 ASU 2017-04 removes Step 2 of the goodwill impairment test.